rohan-s-atl/basis/README.md

      -> prediction -> outcome labeling -> model evaluation -> retraining
 ```

-Basis is not a trading bot.
-It is a research-grade system for studying how macro events, market regimes, and asset reactions can be converted into a supervised learning pipeline.
+Basis is a research-grade market intelligence platform for studying how macro events, market regimes, and asset reactions can be converted into a supervised learning pipeline.

 ---